saurabhdash/dropbox-backup-tool/README.md

+# DropBox Backup Tool
-# This tool helps backup a directory or its contents to dropbox
+This tool helps backup a directory or its contents to dropbox

 ## Requirements
 pigz which can be installed using sudo apt install pigz